nmitou/fin-data-bars/README.md

 ## Installation

-Clone this directory and install with pip:
+Clone this repository and, from the root directory, install with pip:
 ```
 pip install . -r requirements.txt
 ```